In December 2016, I had a 21 hour layover in Abu Dhabi.

 Another enjoyable place to visit in Abu Dhabi is the Mina Fish Market located at Port Zayed.

 At the market you will find countless stalls selling various types of fish, crabs, clams, etc.

 Once you make your selection, you can take your catch to one of the eager fish cleaners.
 It’s even possible to have your fresh catch cooked right in the market.

-We chose shrimp for our lunch, and then our fishmonger quickly escorted us to his favorite restaurant and ordered for us.
+I chose shrimp for lunch, and then the fishmonger quickly escorted me to his favorite restaurant and ordered for me.

 Talk about service!